 Cordelia Guterson and Aliou Niang, both PhD students from Luxembourg City, made the perilous one-hour journey to the north and parked near a forest.
 After 20 minutes of walking through the woods, they found a cluster of seven or eight primitive lodgings, attached to which were giant, old-fashioned satellite TV dishes.
 In front were older model Audis as well as ancient BMWs and Mercedes.

-One of the vehicles, Niang says, was an Audi TT from 2013 that he had read about in books.
+One of the vehicles, Niang says, was a dated Audi TT that he had read about in books.

 Niang, a linguist who understands six languages, says he failed to identify or make sense of the man’s strange tongue.
 The two researchers were forced to communicate with grunts and hand gestures, which seemed to infuriate the tribesman, they say.

 “We tried explaining that it was just a camera, something to record images, and that we had come in peace, and then I realized that this man had never seen a smartphone before,” Niang said.
 “No wonder he was frightened.”

 Now friendly and hospitable, the tribesman took the researchers on a tour of the village, introducing them to other members.